Federal Criminal Defense Attorneys in Grand Rapids

 Common Federal Criminal Charges

-The federal government relies on highly-skilled prosecutors from the U.S. Department of Justice (DOJ) and, more specifically, the U.S. Attorneys Office in the Western District of Michigan, to enforce and prosecute federal criminal cases in West Michigan.
+The federal government relies on highly-skilled prosecutors from the U.S. Department of Justice (DOJ) to enforce and prosecute federal criminal cases.
 In addition to being smart and capable trial attorneys, typically, federal prosecutors (more formally known as Assistant United States Attorneys or AUSA’s) also benefit from practicing exclusively in a highly-specialized area of the law: federal criminal law.
 Federal prosecutors wield an incredible amount of power known as prosecutorial discretion.
 This means that they can, within the parameters of the law, DOJ policy and their own guidelines, pick and chose what charges to levy and what deals to make with witnesses and the accused.
 Because Congress has passed some of the harshest criminal laws in the world, federal prosecutors often leverage the threat of long-term incarceration both to force witnesses to cooperate with their investigations and to force the accused to plead guilty rather than face the threat of a potentially longer prison sentence.
 Commonly charged federal crimes in the Western District of Michigan include: